aarmey/167L-materials/labs/lab8.md

 1. Your TA will have the CellTiter 96 AQeous One Solution Cell Proliferation reagent thawed and ready for your use.
 Collect a 250 µL of the CellTiter reagent from your TA.
 2. Aspirate the medium from your remaining wells, which you did NOT trypsinize.
 And add 100 µL of fresh media back in.
 3. Add 20 µL of CellTiter 96 AQeous One solution to each of your wells from the 96 well plate (each well should already contain 100 µL of media)
-4. Allow the 96-well plates to incubate with the assay reagent for 1 hour.
+4. Allow the 96-well plates to incubate with the assay reagent for 1 hr.
 5. Your TA will now take the entire class to the plate reader to read the absorbance's, make sure you record the values associated with your wells.

 ![Plate layout](graphics/96-well-plate.png)